nrflynn2/tipCalculator/README.md

 ## Notes

 No major challenges in building the app, the video was straight-forward.
-Only minor adjustments needed related to syntax, e.g. 'println' yields compilation errors and had to be replaced with 'print'
+Only minor adjustments needed related to syntax, e.g. 'println' yields compilation errors and had to be replaced with 'print'.
+Initial issues with running the iOS simulator successfully that were easily fixed by restarting XCode.

 ## License